StandardGiraffe/word-walker/README.md

 ## Installation

-At the moment, probubbly best to just clone this repository and use the included console.
+At the moment, it's probably best to just clone this repository and use the included console to fool around:

 ```bash
 $ git clone https://github.com/StandardGiraffe/word-walker.git